 Applied ML engineer is the role that takes machine-learning research and turns it into systems that work in production.
 Unlike research engineers - whose job is to advance the state of the art - applied ML engineers are paid to make existing models useful inside a real product, with real latency budgets, real cost constraints, and real users.

-The boundaries between applied ML, research, ML platform, and AI engineering are genuinely fuzzy.
-The cleanest distinctions in 2025–26 are these.
+The boundaries between applied ML, research, ML platform, and AI engineering are genuinely fuzzy, and different companies use the titles differently.
+The cleanest distinctions:

 Applied ML engineers focus on a specific product domain - recommendations, search, fraud detection, content moderation, copilots.
 They train and fine-tune models on real product data, integrate models into existing systems, and own the business outcome the model is supposed to drive.
 Most of their time is spent on data, evaluation, and integration, not on novel architecture.